|Nikon D4, 14-24mm, ISO 400, ƒ/2.8, 30 sec|

-This has been a good week to get to know the students, to see their work and to see their passion to use photography to tell stories of people around the globe.
+It has been a fantastic week to get to know the students, see their work, and see their passion for using photography to tell stories of people around the globe.

 Teaching helps me grow so much.
-The students questions are very intentional and make you think about why you do the things you do.
-Is this the industry standard or is this my preference.
-I don’t want to mislead them and think this is how you have to do something when other photographers do it another way and are successful.
+The students’ questions are intentional and make you think about why you do the things you do.
+Is this the industry standard, or is this my preference?
+I don’t want to mislead them and think this is how you have to do something when other photographers do it another way and are thriving.

 There is a synergy when you get this many people together studying photography.
-They are not just learning from the instructor, they learn from one another.
-I cannot recommend enough the value of a class with working professionals can make in your life as this school is doing here.
+They are not just learning from the instructor; they know from one another.
+As this school is doing here, I cannot recommend the value a class with working professionals can make in your life.

 They have already had Gary Chapman teach.
-They have Robin Nelson, Greg Schneider and Esther Havens coming later to teach them as well.
-Everyone of the speakers has already said they wanted to be in the class and hear the other speakers as well.
+They also have Robin Nelson, Greg Schneider, and Esther Havens coming later to teach them.
+Every one of the speakers has already said they wanted to be in the class and hear the other speakers as well.

-If you are interested in this type of a class then click here to learn more.
+If you are interested in this type of class, then click here to learn more.